dips-21/my_practice/README.md

 It reads bytes and decodes them into characters using a specified charset.
 The charset that it uses may be specified by name or may be given explicitly, or the platform's default charset may be accepted.

+✅ Understanding Object Slicing with Upcasting Upcasting
+Upcasting is the process of converting a derived class object to a base class reference.
+This is safe because the derived class object "is a" base class object (following the IS-A relationship).

+What is Downcasting?
+Downcasting is the process of converting a reference of a parent class (superclass) to a reference of its child class (subclass).
+It allows access to the specific methods and properties of the child class, which are not accessible using the parent class reference.
+Downcasting is typically done manually using type casting in Java.
+It is only possible when the object being referred to is actually an instance of the child class.

+✅ Why is Downcasting Required?
+Downcasting is generally required when:
+Accessing Child Class Methods and Properties:
+After upcasting (when a child object is referred to using a parent class reference), only the parent class methods are accessible.
+Downcasting is used to access the specialized methods of the child class.

+Performing Type-Specific Operations:
+If you have a collection of parent class objects, but need to invoke child class methods based on the actual type, downcasting is necessary.

+Using Polymorphism:
+During runtime, when the actual object type is a subclass, downcasting ensures the correct method or behavior is accessed.

+class Animal {
+void sound() {
+System.out.println("Animal makes a sound");
+}
+}
+class Dog extends Animal {
+void bark() {
+System.out.println("Dog barks");
+}
+}
+public class Main {
+public static void main(String[] args) {
+Animal animal = new Dog(); // Upcasting (Child class object referred by Parent class reference) animal.sound();  // Calls Animal's method
+                                                          //Downcasting to access Dog specific methods
+        if (animal instanceof Dog) { // Always check before downcasting Dog dog = (Dog) animal; // Downcasting dog.bark(); // Calls Dog's specific method
+        } else {
+            System.out.println("Downcasting is not possible.");
+        }
+    }
+}
+output- Animal makes a sound
+Dog barks

+If the object is not actually of the type being casted to, Java will throw a ClassCastException.
+Always ensure that the object is compatible before downcasting.

+✅ Conclusion
+Downcasting is used to convert a parent class reference back to its original child class type to access child-specific methods and properties.
+It should be done carefully using the instanceof operator to avoid runtime exceptions.
+It is typically used in scenarios involving polymorphism or collections of objects with mixed types.

+Q- Explain with the help of example.
+What are problems with multiple inheritance?
+Multiple Inheritance means a class can inherit from more than one parent class, acquiring the properties and behaviors of both.
+In Java, multiple inheritance using classes is not supported to avoid complexity and ambiguity.
+However, multiple inheritance using interfaces is allowed.
+The main reason Java doesn't support multiple inheritance using classes is to prevent ambiguity and conflicts that arise when two parent classes have methods with the same name.
+This is commonly referred to as the "Diamond Problem."
+📌 Example of Diamond Problem (Multiple Inheritance Issue) Consider a scenario where:
+Class A has a method called display().
+Classes B and C inherit from Class A and override the display() method.
+Class D inherits from both B and C.
+Now, if D tries to call the display() method, it will lead to confusion — which version of display() should be called?
+This is the Diamond Problem.
+class A {
+void display() {
+System.out.println("Display from Class A");
+}
+}
+class B extends A {
+void display() {
+System.out.println("Display from Class B");
+}
+}
+class C extends A {
+void display() {
+System.out.println("Display from Class C");
+}
+}
+// Class D trying to inherit from both B and C // This is not allowed in Java / class D extends B, C {
+void show() {
+display(); // Ambiguity - which display() to call?
+}
+}
+*/
+public class Main {
+public static void main(String[] args) {
+// Not possible in Java
+}
+}
+Java does not support multiple inheritance using classes to prevent the diamond problem.
+However, Java supports multiple inheritance using interfaces because interfaces do not store any state and only contain abstract methods (until Java 8 introduced default methods).

+📌 Multiple Inheritance Using Interfaces (Supported in Java) Since interfaces only provide method signatures (not implementation), Java allows multiple inheritance using interfaces.
+If there is any conflict (e.g., same default method in multiple interfaces), it can be resolved using explicit overriding.
+Example of Multiple Inheritance Using Interfaces interface InterfaceA {
+default void display() {
+System.out.println("Display from InterfaceA");
+}
+}
+interface InterfaceB {
+default void display() {
+System.out.println("Display from InterfaceB");
+}
+}
+class ImplementingClass implements InterfaceA, InterfaceB {
+    // Resolve ambiguity using explicit overriding
+    @Override
+    public void display() {
+        System.out.println("Resolving ambiguity using InterfaceA");
+        InterfaceA.super.display(); // Call InterfaceA's method
+    }
+}
+public class Main {
+public static void main(String[] args) {
+ImplementingClass obj = new ImplementingClass();
+obj.display();
+}
+}
+Output:
+Resolving ambiguity using InterfaceA
+Display from InterfaceA
+Explanation:
+InterfaceA.super.display() is used to explicitly call display() from InterfaceA.
+This approach allows Java to handle multiple inheritance safely without ambiguity.

+✅ Problems with Multiple Inheritance (If It Were Allowed Using Classes) Diamond Problem -As explained, the diamond problem leads to ambiguity in method calls.
+Increased Complexity -Maintaining and understanding code becomes difficult when multiple parent classes have similar methods.
+Data Management Issues -If multiple parent classes contain similar fields, it leads to data inconsistency and conflicts.
+Constructor Chain Issues -Calling constructors from multiple parent classes can be problematic and lead to unpredictable behavior.
+Performance Overhead -More complex inheritance structures would result in increased memory consumption and slower performance.

+Q-✅ Which are the different types of design pattern?
+Explain singleton design pattern.
+->